 We must continue to enhance and improve the performance, functionality and reliability of our products.
 The mobile technology industry is characterized by rapid technological change, changes in user requirements and preferences, frequent new product and services introductions embodying new technologies and the emergence of new industry standards and practices that could render our products obsolete.
 Our success will depend, in part, on our ability to both internally develop and enhance our existing products, develop new products that address the increasingly sophisticated and varied needs of our customers, and respond to technological advances and emerging industry standards and practices on a cost-effective and timely basis.
 The development of our technology involves significant technical and business risks.
-We may fail to use new technologies effectively or to adapt our proprietary technology and systems to customer requirements or emerging industry standards.
-If we are unable to adapt to changing market conditions, customer requirements or emerging industry standards, we may not be able to increase our revenue and expand our business.
+We may fail to use new technologies effectively or to adapt our proprietary technology and systems to customer requirements or emerging industry standards, we may not be able to increase our revenue and expand our business.